winhowes/AuthTranslator/README.md

 * **Primitive values** must match exactly.
 * **Objects** are matched recursively.
 Every key present in the rule must also exist in the request with a value that satisfies the sub‑rule.
+Extra keys in the request are allowed.
 * **Arrays** require that every element in the rule appear somewhere in the request array.
 Order does not matter and extra elements are allowed.